What is Macular Degeneration?

-Macular degeneration is a painless eye condition that causes you gradually to lose your central vision (the ability to see what is directly in front of you).
+Macular degeneration is a painless eye condition that causes loss of central vision.
 You use your central vision during activities such as reading, writing and driving.
 Macular degeneration occurs when the part of your eye that is responsible for central vision (the macula) is unable to function as effectively as it used to.
-Macular degeneration doesn’t affect your peripheral vision (your outer vision, sometimes known as “side vision”), so the condition won’t make you completely blind.
+Macular degeneration doesn’t affect peripheral vision (outer vision, sometimes known as “side vision”), so the condition won’t make you completely blind.
+At Zacks eye clinic in central London, we take OCT scans to examine macula and monitor macula health.

 Types of Macular Degeneration